jakemmarsh/assemble-static-boilerplate/README.md

 ##### Watching files

 All of the Gulp processes mentioned above are run automatically when any of the corresponding files in the `/public` directory are changed, and this is thanks to our Gulp watch tasks.
 Running `gulp dev` will begin watching all of these files, while also serving to `localhost:3000`.

+##### Production Task

+Just as there is the `gulp dev` task for development, there is also a `gulp prod` task for putting your project into a production-ready state.
+This will run each of the tasks, while also adding the `image` task discussed above.
+There is also an empty `gulp deploy` task that is included when running the production task.
+This deploy task can be fleshed out to automatically push your production-ready site to your hosting setup.